cc-dev-65535/mkdocs/docs/importing-exporting.md

 4\. *Verify* the setting and extensions you want to keep and *select* **Import Profile**.
 ![image](images/page2-img8.JPG)

-You have now *imported* the profile with all desired settings and extensions!
+You have now imported the profile with all desired settings and extensions!

 ### Conclusion
 At the end of this section, you will have mastered creating, importing, and exporting profiles.
 You will also know exactly what is saved inside of a profile file.
-Continue to the next section to learn more about VSCode.
+Continue to the next section to learn more about VS Code.